nancologist/ReactNative/README.md

 ## 8.18.
 Closing A Modal Programmatically
 ___

 ## 8.19.
-Managing App-wide State With Context
+Managing Index-wide State With Context
 React Context will be used where you need app-wide available data.
 It is similar to the Redux, but it's react built-in centralized data system.
 ___